-To start, simply measure your room; then follow our room-by-room sizing guide to find the best fit.
-Keep in mind that the rug sizes shown are approximate measurements, and actual rug sizes will vary depending on the country of origin and the manufacturing technique.
-We also offer a custom rug program for creating special shapes and sizes for hard-to-fit areas.
+Use our simple room layouts below as a general guide to selecting the best fitting rug size.
+Keep in mind that the rugs sizes shown are approximate, and the actual rug sizes will vary depending on the country of origin and the manufacturing technique.
+We also offer custom rug programs for creating special sizes and shapes for hard-to-fit areas.

 Living Room & Family Room